The following sections are included on this page:

 The Teacher Education program faculty and staff are ready to assist you in your successful pursuit of teacher certification.
 You will always want to inform yourself first by consulting the Teacher Education Online Handbook.
 Please address questions not answered by the Online Handbook to the appropriate person so that you can get the fastest and most accurate information.

 - For questions regarding your specific degree or certification plan, coursework sequences, or transfer credits, please contact your education advisor.
 Main campus advisors are located in Farish Hall 160.
-You can make an appointment in PeopleSoft under the Advising tab.
 Main campus advisors can also be reached by email at firstname.lastname@example.org or by phone at (713) 743-5000.
-The Sugar Land advisor can be reached by email at email@example.com or by phone at (281) 275-3046.
+To contact a Sugar Land advisor, please contact the Teaching and Learning advisor responsible for your name listed on the academic advising schedules page.

 - For all questions regarding the Teacher Education program, field experiences, or Student Teaching, please contact the main Teacher Education email at email@example.com so your question can be forwarded to the most appropriate person.